 Section 3.
 The Board hereby authorizes, approves and directs the use and distribution of a preliminary official statement relating to the Bonds (the "Preliminary Official Statement") in such form as shall be approved by the Chair or Vice Chair of the Board or the President or Vice President for Administrative Services of the University.
 The Chair or Vice Chair of the Board or the President or the Vice President for Administrative Services of the University are authorized to execute such certificates as shall be necessary to "deem final" the Preliminary Official Statement for purposes of Rule 15c2-12 of the Securities and Exchange Commission.
-The Chair or Vice Chair of the Board and the President or Vice President for Administrative Services of the University are hereby authorized to execute and deliver on behalf of the Board and the University a final Official Statement, in substantially the form and with substantially the same content as the Preliminary Official Statement.
+The Chair or Vice Chair of the Board and the President or Vice President for Administrative Services of the University are hereby authorized to execute and deliver on behalf of the Board and the University a final Official Statement, in substantially the form and with substantially the same content as the Preliminary Official Statement, with such alterations, changes or additions as may be necessary to finalize the Official Statement.
 The use and distribution of the Official Statement are hereby authorized.